extension-js/extension.js/docs/followups/firefox-addon-id-banner-fallback.md

 - 2026-07-01: Upgraded to this spec after reading the install flow — the functional ownership concern dissolved (install-provenance id is preferred; the scanned id is banner-only), leaving a small, well-scoped fallback-hardening change.
+- 2026-07-01: Implemented the smaller diff. `moz-id.ts` now exposes a pure `pickMozExtensionHost(targetUrls)` that adopts a host only when exactly one distinct `moz-extension://` host is present (otherwise `undefined`); `deriveMozExtensionId` delegates to it.
+Resolved the open question toward the smaller diff — the install reply populates `addon.id` for temporary add-ons, so the scan is defensive-only, and a `moz-extension://` host is a per-session UUID with no manager-vs-user signal, so the `managerHostPattern` hook was dropped rather than carried unused.
+Added the author-mode warning at the fallback site in `index.ts`.
+New unit spec `programs/extension/browsers/__spec__/moz-id.unit.spec.ts` (5 cases, green).
+- 2026-07-01: Ran the real-browser check locally via the compiled CLI against Firefox 151 (see Validation).
+Happy-path banner shows the authoritative user id with no regression;
+  the open question is resolved (install reply always carries the id → fallback is defensive only); and an RDP `listTabs` probe surfaced that the sole visible `moz-extension://` tab in a real run is the *manager's* welcome page, so the fallback can't attribute a host to the user extension from open tabs anyway.
+Logged as a known, unreached, cosmetic limitation.